Avery Point Faculty eNotes

 - Students who miss an examination for officially approved medical reasons or for verifiable personal emergencies will be allowed to make up exams, although they may in some cases have to make up the examination after grades have been submitted.
 Please alert students that misreading an exam schedule is not an excuse for missing an exam.

 - You might also want to remind students of the fact that their having scheduled travel or employment that conflicts with final exams will NOT in any case be accepted as a reason for approving make-up examinations.
-Posting the final examination date on your syllabus will alleviate these issues.

 - Instructors have the option of developing final assessments in place of final exams.